2015 — 2017

-Returning Turkey to the glories and origins of its Ottoman past and ending Atatürk’s secular constitution has been one of the primarily goals of Recep Erdoğan throughout his ruling of Turkey since 2003, first as prime minister and now as president with growing executive powers.
-Thanks to the country’s recent economic boom, the AKP could improve healthcare, urban infrastructure and prosperity, but on the other hand made control of religious affairs a priority.
+Returning Turkey to the glories and origins of its Ottoman past and ending Atatürk’s secular constitution has been one of the primary goals of Recep Erdoğan throughout his long rule of Turkey since 2003, first as prime minister and now as president with growing executive powers.
+Thanks to the country’s economic boom, between 2010 to 2017, which was driven by cheap capital following the global financial crisis, the AKP, Erdogan`s party, has improved healthcare, urban infrastructure and prosperity, but on the other hand has made control of religious affairs a priority.

 The Diyanet, the Directorate for Religious Affairs fulfills this role and helps to legitimize the religious backswing of Turkey since 2010.
 Originally created by the Turkish state to exercise oversight over religious affairs, is now firmly under the control of President Erdoğan, and has turned into a supersized government bureaucracy for the promotion of Sunni Islam.
 It caters only to the Muslim population; but it

 is indifferent to the diversity of Turkish Islam.
 There are about 15 million Alevis, perhaps three million Shi’a, and over a million Nusayris.
 And then, 12-15 million Kurds following the Shafi’i and not the Hanafi school.